 Unless regulated by legislation or by an internal University regulation, the internal regulations of a faculty regulate matters falling within the self-governing powers of the faculty and its relations with the University.
 The draft faculty internal regulations are submitted by the Dean to the Academic Senate of the faculty.
 Once approved by the faculty Senate, the faculty internal regulations must be approved by the Academic Senate of the University.
 The faculty internal regulations must be in compliance with the provisions of the Higher Education Act and the internal regulations of the University.

-Besides University internal regulations, provisions issued by the Rector, Bursar, Deans or the directors of other parts apply at the individual faculties or other parts.
-All these provisions specify and implement the content of the internal regulations of the University, of the faculties and the other parts, and must be in compliance with them.
+Besides University internal regulations, directives issued by the Rector, Bursar, Deans or the directors of other parts apply at the individual faculties or other parts.
+All these directives specify and implement the content of the internal regulations of the University, of the faculties and the other parts, and must be in compliance with them.